flatironinstitute/kachery-cloud/README.md

 Kachery-cloud is often installed as a dependency of other projects, but there are times when you may want to use it stand-alone.

-It is best to use a conda environment or a venv.
+It is best to use a [conda environment](./doc/conda_environments.md) or a virtual environment.

 Requirements
 * Python >= 3.8